karlgroves/strength-logs/app/docs/docs.md

 | `404` | The `id` provided was not valid or was not owned by the user making the request |
 | `405` | The `object` provided was not valid |
 | `500` | There was a problem on our end and the request could not be processed |

+### Additional information

+#### Code

+The `code` returned in the response is a short token value that provides additional details on the nature of the response.

+#### Info

+The `info` returned is a (potentially) long string that explains, in more detail, what has happened during the operation.
+For example, for a `400` response, the API will return a `code` of `bad_request`, but the `info` content will explain why the request was bad, including (where relevant) what input was invalid and why.